david-mart/react-boilerplate-edited/README.md

         * Linter will check the code quality of the project.
         * Unit tests are re-ran.

+* `npm run start:dash`
+    - This will run the same command using _webpack-dashboard_ plugin.
+Now when you run your dev server, you basically work at NASA (c)

 ## Running Tests and Code Coverage
 * To run tests explicitly, `npm run test`.
 * To perform code coverage analysis: `npm run test:cover`.